rucker/dotfiles-manager/README.md

 Integration tests: Deal with file IO.
 Runtime environment is altered so as not to break 'prod' data (the real text files).

 ## TODO / Wishlist
+- Warn, don't error, when an expected input file is not present (don't require specific input files).
-- Compile arbitrary dotfiles via `-f` using _global/_local convention.
+- Compile arbitrary dotfiles using input file naming convention.
 - Implement a priority-order scheme for input files compilation, e.g. rules.d style.